Wolf3s/ReBOOM/README.md

 # what is it
 ReBOOM is a source port, directly ported from BOOM 2.02 with additions from the Pooch source port (64bit compatibility, SDL2).
-ReBOOM aims to tastefully continue the development of BOOM in the style of Team TNT and bring it into modern times.
+ReBOOM aims to tastefully continue the development of BOOM in the style of TeamTNT and bring it into modern times.

 # building
 Use the appropriate makefile or project file(s) for your system (only 64bit is supported):